READ THE STORY BEHIND THE STORY

 “Come,” she said, and her body beckoned.
 As I lay next to her, the tide of moonlight rose higher, and its ebb and flow ran through me as we rode satin-sheeted waves from there to eternity.

 I awoke near sundown.
-I had been unconscious; what I’d experienced could not be called sleep, most of the day.
+I had been unconscious most of the day; what I’d experienced could not be called sleep.
 Nerezza had left me in the early hours of the falling moon, yet someone was in the room.
-Standing still in the shadow of the now-shuttered window was the smaller woman I’d seen the evening before.
+The petite woman I’d seen the evening before stood in the shadow of the now-shuttered window.

 “You must leave now!”